-These infographics illustrate the ways in which a marriage is terminated and the procedural events.
+These infographics illustrate the ways in which a marriage is terminated and the sequence of procedural events.

 Ending a marriage with a Judgment of Legal Separation is used by parties who do not wish to be divorced for religious or other personal reasons.
 A Judgment of Legal Separation is a marital status.
 With this status a party: